Home » Soup » Rhode Island Clam Chowder

-You've heard of New England & Manhattan, but have you ever tried Rhode Island Clam Chowder?
-It's their clear broth sibling that's lighter and healthier than the others!
+You’ve heard of New England & Manhattan, but have you ever tried their clear broth sibling?
+It’s Rhode Island Clam Chowder, and it’s the lighter and healthier version!

 I don’t know about you, but until about a few months ago, I thought there were only two types of clam chowder.
 Creamy New England Clam Chowder, and tomato-based Manhattan Clam Chowder.
 Blew my mind when I discovered this hidden gem of the clam chowder world, Rhode Island Clam Chowder!